FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 As there are no negative duration sums in MLRsearch, exceed ratio values are between 0.0 and 1.0 (both including).

+RFC 2544 throughput can be understood as using zero exceed ratio (although with only one treial per load any ratio below one works).

 ## Architecture

 MLRsearch architecture consists of three main components: